-More responsibilities = greater stress.
+The assumption is: more responsibilities = greater stress.

-If, like most people, this is your first instinct, then your gut is missing something crucial.
-The demands of a job are only one part of the picture, and not in and of themselves the major cause of stress-related illness.
+If like most people, this assumption rings true for you, then your gut is missing a crucial piece of information: The demands of a job are only one part of the picture, and not in and of themselves the major cause of stress-related illness.
 So what is the major cause?

 Decades of research have now clearly isolated the culprit: it’s the combination of high demands and low control.

-In 1967, a landmark study was undertaken by the UK government, which would later become known as the first Whitehall study (Whitehall I).
-This study examined the health of 18,000 males aged between 20 and 64 over a 10-year period who were employed in the British civil service.
+In 1967, a landmark study was undertaken by the UK government, which would later become known as the first Whitehall study (i.e. Whitehall I).
+This 10-year study examined the health of 18,000 males aged between 20 and 64, who were employed in the British civil service.
 Because public servants in the UK work in a highly stratified employment hierarchy and all receive the same level of health care, it makes the perfect scientific testing ground for determining the types of environmental factors that have the most significant impact on employees’ health and well-being.

 Above: Data from the Whitehall II study (Marmot et al., 2004).
 People with intermediate or low job control had over twice the incidence of coronary heart disease as people with high job control.

 Alpha males are not only responsible for protecting the group from predators and rival troops, but must also deal with internal competition from younger males.
-You would think that’s got to be more stressful than being one of the gang.
+(You would think that’s got to be more stressful than being one of the gang!)
 Yet the research clearly shows that high-ranking baboons in a stable dominance hierarchy have lower stress-hormone levels than their subordinates.

 Above: Robert Sapolsky, as featured in the 2008 National Geographic documentary, "Stress: Portrait of a Killer."